+SUBJECT: ALCOHOL

-SUBJECT: ALCOHOL PURPOSE:To regulate possession and use of alcohol Image: Comparison of the second second
+PURPOSE: To regulate possession and use of alcohol

 A. Introduction

 Maine Maritime Academy is committed to maintaining a high quality educational and employment environment.
 The abuse or illegal use of alcohol by members of the Academy community is contrary to the intellectual and educational purposes of the Academy, and is often a violation of state and/or federal law.
 The purposes of this policy are to provide regulations that require the safe, responsible and lawful uses of alcohol.